d4rky-pl/kohana-api-lookup/README.md

+**THIS PROJECT IS NO LONGER MAINTAINED AS I HAVE SWITCHED TO RUBY ON RAILS.**

+**OH, AND PLEASE STOP SENDING ME PHP JOB OFFERS, I'M NOT INTERESTED IN COMING BACK.**

+---

 Kohana 3.x API Lookup
 =====================
 This website has been created to simplify using Kohana's API docs which are the main source of programming knowledge for this fine framework.